skellis46/finger-pointing-moon/case-for-support.md

 ### Which research methods?

->What research methods will you be using to address the questions or issues that you have set yourself, or solve the problems you have identified, or to explore the matters you intend to investigate?

-I will use the following research methods, organised under the three overarching problems they address.
+The research methods described below are designed to realise the project objectives.
+The objectives, in turn, respond directly to the three wide-angle research problems -- _limits_, _proxies_ and _hyper-specificity_ -- which underpin the project's aim to address practice-research's fundamental epistemic question: What is known or understood differently as a consequence of practice-research methods?
+The following research methods are organised under the three overarching problems they address.

+1. _Limits:_

+- **Empirical and experiential practice-research fieldwork**: 4 x 2 week blocks (20 hours per week) of Authentic Movement (body-based practice)
+- **Experimental documentation** developed through critical reflection and writing, and still and moving images
+- **Empirical and sensorial analysis** through first and third-person observation of the practice to propose epistemic limits
+- **Scholarly writing**: first and third-person case report to communicate findings

-1. _Proxies_:
+2. _Proxies_:

 - **Literature and field research and review** of practice-research scholarship and practice to identify any epistemic patterns, ambiguities and proxies
-- **Critical-analysis** of these materials to develop a theoretical argument regarding the use of epistemic proxies in practice-research
+- **Critical analysis** of these materials to develop a theoretical argument regarding the use of epistemic proxies in practice-research
 - **Scholarly writing** to communicate findings

-2. _Limits:_

-- **Empirical and experiential practice-research fieldwork**
-- **First and third-person case-report** that involves experimental documentation; critical reflection; textual analysis (Pakes, Whalley, Ellis)
-+ practice will be 4 x 2 week sessions of Authentic Movement (four hours per day, 5 days per week = 20 hours per week).
-+ includes speculative and/or experimental documentation practices using still and moving images and written responses [output]
-+ analytical reflection on the practice in order to propose what can and cannot be known about experiences in this practice, and other body-based practices more generally
-+ scholarly journal article that takes a quasi third-person perspective on this research: its limits, misses, problems, mistakes [output]

 3. _Hyper-specificity_:

-- **Systematic review and meta-analysis**
+- **Systematic review and meta-analysis** of practice-research field to understand language used to express approaches, findings and failures

-- critical analysis

-    + pay particular attention to language of findings, failures and indescribables from literature and field review in problem 2

-    + categorise and organise these qualities of experience into a "lexicon of epistemology in body-based practice-research"[^wheel] [output] --
+- **Critical analysis** of this language to design, propose and share a lexicon of epistemic findings and failures in practice-research

 ### Why these methods?